lum3on/comfyui_LLM_Polymath/README.md

 ## Planned Updates

-The following features are planned for upcoming releases.
-Check the boxes to track progress:
+The following features are planned for the next Update.

 - [ ] **Node Finder Implementation in ComfyUI Manager:** Integrate a full-featured node finder in the Comfy Manager
 - [ ] **Advanced Parameter Node:** Introduce an enhanced parameter node offering additional customization and control.